Skip to content

 SH.2006.105

-It is however well documented that Bobby became a familiar figure around Greyfriars Kirkyard, where he was fed and given shelter by local residents.
-Sergeant Scott of the Royal Engineers trained Bobby to associate the One O'Clock gun with his dinner time and from 1862 his appearances at Traill's Restaurant rooms at
+It is well documented that Bobby became a familiar figure around Greyfriars Kirkyard, where he was fed and given shelter by local residents.
+Sergeant Scott of the Royal Engineers trained Bobby to associate the One O'Clock gun with his dinner time and from 1862 his appearances at Traill's Restaurant at

 6 Greyfriars Place became a daily spectacle.